intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 ### Load Tensorflow model

 BigDL also provides utilities to load tensorflow model.
-See [tensorflow support](https://bigdl-project.github.io/master/#ProgrammingGuide/tensorflow-support/) for more information.
+You can use the `dump_model` function defined in [here](https://github.com/intel-analytics/BigDL/blob/master/pyspark/bigdl/util/tf_utils.py) to generate the model definition file (`model.pb`) and variable binary file (`model.bin`).
+See [tensorflow support](https://bigdl-project.github.io/master/#ProgrammingGuide/tensorflow-support/) for more information on this.

 **Scala example**
 ```scala